Leela Mani Paudyal

-Leela Mani Poudyal is Chief Secretary of the Government of Nepal between 2012 and 2015.
+Leela Mani Poudyal served as Chief Secretary of the Government of Nepal between 2012 and 2015.

 Poudyal is a popular leader with his strict civil service motto, and his social campaigns like anti-graft movement and "Clean Bagmati Campaign" that he started entirely through his own initiative.
 He remains to be a popular figure in Nepalese socio-political scenario, actively taking part in discussions, talk-shows and social movements.

 On 1 September 2016, Government of Nepal announced the nomination of Poudyal as ambassador to people's Republic of China.
 He is also the Non-resident Ambassador to Mongolia and North Korea.

 Early life and education

 Born in western district of Gulmi, Poudyal went to a local Primary School.
 He passed the School Leaving Certificate (SLC) examinations in 1979 from Shree Bhawani High School Kusumkhola, Palpa.